-Night lights keep monsters at bay and help fearful kids fall asleep…right?
-Maybe not, a new study suggests.
-Night lights and other sources of even dim light might be making kids sleep worse throughout the night, according to new research.
+Kids’ night lights keep monsters at bay and help fearful children fall asleep…right?
+Maybe not, research says.
+Night lights and other sources of even dim light might be making kids sleep worse throughout the night.
 That’s because even slight exposure to light in the hour before bedtime can cause natural levels of melatonin in preschoolers to decrease significantly.

 This article was originally published on